Applying for your student visa

 Aside from the CAS what else do I need?

 The Tier 4 (General) Student Visa uses a points based system to reach decisions on issuing visas.
 You need to gain 40 points for the award of the visa.
 By submitting a CAS from a licensed education provider (sponsor), like Sussex, along with the original documents used to gain your unconditional offer (which are listed in your CAS statement), you will be given 30 points.
 The remaining 10 points come from showing you have enough money to cover the fees and maintenance (ie. living) costs for attending university.
-Information about what you have to show in terms of finances can be found on the University's immigration pages, the UKBA website and on the UKCISA web pages, it is important that the finance information is correct to prevent a visa refusal.
+Information about what you have to show in terms of finances can be found on the University's immigration pages, the UKBA website and on the UKCISA website, it is important that the finance information is correct to prevent a visa refusal.
 These websites will give you detailed guidance on obtaining the Tier 4 visa; whereas this webpage has concentrated on the allocation of the CAS.

 Who should I contact if I haven't received my CAS and want to find out what is happening?